-Unit Managers (e.g. Heads of Department/Faculty and Senior Managers) are responsible for ensuring risk assessments are carried out and control measures are established for all potentially hazardous activities and areas coming under their management control.
+Heads of Function, Heads of Department, and Unit/Function Managers are responsible for ensuring risk assessments are carried out and control measures are established for all potentially hazardous activities and areas coming under their management control.

 Unit processes for hazard identification and risk assessment may be delegated to those directing staff or student activities, (e.g., Senior Technical Officers are responsible for ensuring risk assessments are in place for activities involving reporting technical staff.
 Lecturers are responsible for ensuring risk assessments are carried out for their workshop, laboratory and field-based activities of students).